 On ISS, Payload Integration and Operations are performed by the space agencies.
 Starlab will provide all related services on an on-demand basis.
 Following a payload lifecycle, see Fig. 2, all aspects are covered by Starlab, providing standard and extended services to the customer or direct to the PI.
 Optimizing the processes around Starlab, a single entity enables the development of lean and streamlined processes.

 Depending on the exact set-up of a certain mission, however, parts of the processes can be also provided by the agencies.
-An example for this could be the operation of a payload which is used by a dedicated researcher community and is part of an agency supported roadmap.
-Such a payload would be owned and operated by the agency which could be responsible to provide ground services to the principal investigators, depending on the specificities of the contract with Starlab.
-In other words: in such a case, the process for the PI would not differ from the current implementation on ISS.
+An example for this, could be the operation of a payload, which is used by a dedicated researcher community and part of an agency supporting the roadmap.
+Such a payload would be owned and operated by the agency which could be responsible for providing ground services to the principal investigators, depending on the specificities of the contract with Starlab.
+In other words, , the process for the PI would not differ from the current implementation on ISS.